 I am associated with the Department of Mathematics and the Institute for Computational Engineering and Sciences (ICES) in the University of Texas at Austin.
 I got my PhD from Columbia University in 2006 and spent a year in The University of Chicago as a L. E. Dickson instructor in Applied Mathematics before joining UT Austin in Fall 2008.
+Her is a full vita.

 I am interested in applied and computational mathematics in general.
 My recent research are mainly on: inverse problems to PDEs, mathematical imaging, kinetic equations, and random graphs.
 Below are some of my recent publications.
 A full list of my publications can be found here.